Live Data • Updated

 About This Data

-Electricity consumption and facility data sourced from the Lawrence Berkeley National Laboratory's 2024 United States Data Center Energy Usage Report (LBNL-2001637, U.S. Department of Energy, December 2024) and the U.S. Energy Information Administration's commercial electricity data (2023-24) and January 2026 demand forecast.
+Electricity consumption and facility data sourced from the Lawrence Berkeley National Laboratory's 2024 United States Data Center Energy Usage Report (LBNL-2001637, U.S. Department of Energy, December 2024) and the U.S. Energy Information Administration's commercial electricity data (2023–24) and January 2026 demand forecast.
 National total of 176 TWh (4.4% of U.S. electricity) per LBNL and the Congressional Research Service (R48646, August 2025).
+Virginia data center share per EPRINC (Nov 2024) and JLARC (Dec 2024).
+Water data per the EIA, Google Environmental Report (2024), and Microsoft Sustainability Data.
+Household water comparison per International Energy Agency via CRS.
 Upcoming projects sourced from verified company press releases and governor announcements.
-Last updated: February 2026.
+Last updated: March 2026.